Protect the world’s peace. Donate to support Ukraine

 Is Turn The Ship Around: A True Story of Turning Followers Into Leaders worth reading?

-Yes, Turn The Ship Around is worth reading for those interested in leadership and organizational change.
-Marquet’s practical insights and real-life examples provide valuable lessons applicable to any setting, making it a must-read for aspiring leaders.
+Yes, Turn The Ship Around is definitely worth reading for anyone interested in leadership development and organizational change.
+Its practical insights and real-world applications make it a valuable read for leaders and managers looking to inspire their teams.

 How many pages is Turn The Ship Around: A True Story of Turning Followers Into Leaders and when was it published?

-How can I apply the lessons from Turn The Ship Around: A True Story of Turning Followers Into Leaders in my workplace?
+Who is the author of Turn The Ship Around: A True Story of Turning Followers Into Leaders?